malkab/phd_data-proyecto_nacional_data/README.md

 Proyecto Nacional data contains a lot of information with all the data items computed at the Proyecto Nacional over the full cadastre.

+## IMPORTANT NOTICE!

+The DVC repo for this proyect was relocated after the last commit.
+It is now located at **malkab-phd-data/malkab-phd-data-proyecto_nacional_data**.
+Please repoint the DVC repo if this project is to be revisited.

 ## Workflow